jin-ninini/mind-plant/README.md

 ## 6. License

-Copyright © 2026 Hyunjin.Hwang (@jin-ninini) All rights reserved.
+Copyright © 2026 Youth-AI Project Team 5.
+All rights reserved.

 This repository is provided for viewing and portfolio evaluation purposes only.